kjnh10/ExcelLikeVim/README.md

 End Sub

 private sub mykeymap()
+  'You can exclude any keys from this software and use them for excel default feature like {^f} => search.
-  'keys used for application default command Application.OnKey "^{f}"
+  Application.OnKey "^{f}"
   Application.OnKey "^{a}"
   Application.OnKey "^{c}"